 A cheque is an unconditional order addressed to a banker, signed by the person who has deposited money with a banker, requesting him to pay on demand a certain sum of money only to the order of the certain person or to the bearer of the instrument.

-A cheque which is payable to a person whosoever bears, is called bearer cheque.
+A cheque that is payable to a person whosoever bears is called a bearer cheque.

 - This cheque is payable by the drawee bank over the counter to the Bearer or presenter of the cheque.